builtbybel/PainBrain/README.md

 1. **Capture & Process:** The app **captures your main screen** at regular intervals.
 2. **AI Descriptions:** Each screenshot is analyzed, and a detailed **text description** is generated.
-3. **Search & Retrieve:** Screenshots and descriptions are indexed in a local **SQLite database**, making them searchable by keywords.
+3. **Search & Retrieve:** Screenshots and their descriptions are indexed in a local **SQLite database**, making them searchable by keywords.
-4. **Controls:** Click **"Capture"** to start, **"Stop"** to pause, and manage saved images via the database settings.
+4. **Controls:** Hit **"Capture"** to start, **"Stop"** to pause, and manage your saved images through the database settings.

 ---

 ## **Installation**

-Run **WinRecallApp.exe** and click the **"Setup Environment"** button in the bottom left corner.
+Run **ProjectMnemonicApp.exe**, then click the **"Setup Environment"** button in the bottom left corner.

-1. The app will automatically install Python (if needed) and set up all required dependencies.
+1. The app will automatically install Python (if needed) and set up all the required dependencies.
-2. Once the setup is complete, restart the app and you're ready to go!
+2. Once everything’s set up, restart the app and you’re good to go!

 ---

 ### **Manual Installation (Optional)**

-If you prefer, you can install everything manually by following these steps:
+If you prefer to install everything manually, here are the steps:

-1. Install [Python](https://www.python.org/downloads/) (ensuring that **"Add Python to PATH"** is selected).
+1. Install [Python](https://www.python.org/downloads/) (make sure to check **"Add Python to PATH"** during installation).
 2. Open a terminal and run:

    ```bash